TheNutHouse/meetup3/README.md

 ## Credits:

-1. Jennifer George & Vinitha Ramani - For helping us with all meetup related communications to all the people, opening up audience
+1. Jennifer George, Sirsendu Sarkar & Vinitha Ramani - For helping us with all meetup related communications to all the people, opening up audience

 2. Nitin Katyal - For getting his team to help us out with Parking, onboarding people inside, security, samosas, coffee & tea.